sscdelft/sscdelft.github.io/social.md

 title: Social events
 ---

 Informal meetings are also an important part of the SIAM student chapters.
 This includes visiting math-related companies as well as social events such as BBQ and coffee chats.
+We collected a few pictures below.

 BBQ at Delft lake
 ===